5 prerequisites for successful digital transformationDigitizing Mobile Processes

-How to steer clear from mistakes of others
+How to steer clear of mistakes of others

-Companies around the world deploy various strategies and processes with to incorporate useful technology into their operation.
+Companies around the world deploy various strategies and processes to incorporate useful technology into their operation.
 There is no “one size fits all” solution.
 However, there are several key reasons why transformations often fail.
-From lack of commitment, to basic misunderstanding of what “digital” is.
+From lack of commitment to basic misunderstanding of what “digital” is.

 5 prerequisites to keep in mind during digital transformation

 It’s not just about the CEO.
 While he or she should be the most prominent advocate of the new strategy, there is no way to succeed without all key stakeholders agreeing on the goal.
 Clearly communicate the benefits digitalization will have on the business.

 Otherwise, the results will be partial at best, commitment across teams questionable, and even tense relationships within management may occur.
 But when leaders become advocates of digitalization, you’re on the right path.
 Don’t forget – building commitment takes time in the beginning.
 But it’s crucial for long-term success.